 - Who Gives A Crap is made from 100% recycled materials and plastic-free packaging.
-They also donate 50% of their profits to help build toilets for those in need of better sanitation.
+The company donates 50% of profits to help build toilets for people in need of better sanitation.

 - Another great option is Greencane toilet paper.
 It’s made from recycled bamboo and sugar cane and also guarantees completely plastic-free packaging and product.

-- Finally Suma toilet paper is made from 100% recycled paper and the packaging is compostable.
+- Finally Ecoleaf toilet paper is made from 100% recycled paper and the packaging is compostable.

 Plastic-less toothbrushes and toothpaste